If you’re experiencing abnormal menstrual periods or are bleeding after menopause, your doctor may recommend a test called an endometrial biopsy.

 Questions about Endometrial Biopsy?

 The physicians and nurses at Women’s Health are here to provide answers.
-Simply contact us.
+Simply contact us if you have any questions.